Talktolisten/Talktolisten/README.md

   <p style="font-size:1.2rem"><a target="_blank" href="https://talktolisten.com">Talk To Listen</a></p>
 </div>

-Discover a new world of interaction with 'Talk To Listen' – where your voice brings characters to life!
+Discover a new world of interaction with 'Talk To Listen' on your mobile phone – where your voice brings characters to life!
 Engage in seamless conversations with a diverse universe of characters, each boasting their own unique personality and voice.

 Check out [website](https://talktolisten.com) for download links and previews.

 ## Features
-- **Voice-Activated Conversations**: Interact with characters using your voice.
+- **Voice-Activated Conversations**: Interact with characters using your voice, and you don't need to touch the screen.
 - **Diverse Characters**: Engage with a wide range of characters, each with their own unique personality and voice.
 - **Group Conversations**: Talk with multiple characters at once.
 - **Immersive Storytelling**: Dive into a world of storytelling and adventure.
 - **Customizable Characters**: Personalize your characters with unique traits and characteristics.
 - **Real-Time Interaction**: Experience real-time responses to your voice commands.
 - **Cross-Platform Compatibility**: Access 'Talk To Listen' on any device, anytime, anywhere.
-- **User-Friendly Interface**: Enjoy a seamless and intuitive user experience.

 ## Architecture
 <div align="center">